vimwitch/not-index/README.md

 # not-index
-Require all `lowercase-file.js` files that are not `index.js` in `__dirname`
+Require all `lowercase-filenames.js` that are not `index.js`

+This is intended to make including directories easier by making the js files chainable.

 Example: the current directory contains the following files.
 Entries with a trailing slash are directories.
 ```
-directory/
+my-dir/
   file.js
   file-with-dashes.js
   file.with.js
   file.with
   file.js.notjs
   index.js
+  tmp/
+  zzz/
 ```

 The default file matching regex is `/^(?!index)[a-z\-]+\.js$/`